Shengkai24/Shengkai24.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to the academic homepage of Shengkai Zhao.
-I am a neuroscience scholar and formerly served as a research assistant at the University of California, Los Angeles.
-My research interests primarily focus on decoding neural mechanisms of attention and distraction using deep learning models.
-This website is hosted free of charge through [GitHub Pages](https://github.com/Shengkai24/Shengkai24.github.io).
+Welcome to the academic webpage of Shengkai Zhao.
+I am a neuroscience researcher and previously worked as a research assistant at the University of California, Los Angeles.
+My primary research interests revolve around utilizing deep learning models to decipher neural mechanisms related to cognition.

 ![Background](/images/Background.jpg)